Industry Standard Solution for Plant Maintenance

 Multi-Level Failure Reporting (MLFRÂ®) is used to aggregate all failure events within an equipment boundary to its parent equipment level.

-When combined with ISPM failure data collection and merging processes, standard SAP reporting is an effective tool for generating equipment failure metrics.
+When combined with ISPM reliability data collection and merging processes, standard SAP reporting is an effective tool for generating equipment failure metrics.
 The SAP Plant Maintenance Information System (PMIS) is a flexible tool for aggregating and analyzing equipment failure data.Â PMIS is summary information stored in data structures.Â For example, summary-level equipment failure data are stored in data structure S070 â€śBreakdown Statistics.â€ťÂ PMIS is part of SAPâ€™s Logistics Information System (LIS), which is standard delivered with SAP software.

 Risk management is used to ensure safe and productive facilities operation in asset-intensive industries.Â Activities include risk assessment and risk mitigation.Â